apostrophecms/docs/docs/reference/modules/settings.md

 ### `previewComponent`

 The preview component is displayed to the right of a `subforms` label when the user first opens a tab.
-If not supplied, Apostrophe will attempt to create a preview by combining the values of any schema fields within the individual `subforms` object as a space-separated string.
+If not supplied, Apostrophe will attempt either display the content supplied by the `preview` property or if `preview` is not present, Apostrophe will create a preview by combining the values of any schema fields within the individual `subforms` object as a space-separated string.
 For example, if the object has two schema fields, `firstName` and `lastName`, the resulting preview would be the equivalent to a template with `{{ firstName }} {{ lastName }}`.
 While this would work well for an object with a small number of fields, this might not be optimal for an object with a larger number.

 <AposCodeBlock>